fair-research/bdbag/doc/api.md

 * `filter_expr="filename$*.txt"`
 * `filter_expr="filename^*README"`
 * `filter_expr="filename==data/change.log"`
+* `filter_expr="filename=~(?!foo).*\.json$"`
 * `filter_expr="url=*/requirements/"`

-The above commands will get all files ending with ".txt", all files beginning with "README", the exact file "data/change.log", and all urls containing "/requirements/" in the url path.
+The above commands will get all files ending with ".txt", all files beginning with "README", the exact file "data/change.log", files ending with ".json" but do not contain "foo" on their path, and all urls containing "/requirements/" in the url path.

 You can also use `length` and the integer relation operators to easily limit the size of the files retrieved, for example: